Kyriosity/read-write/README+/software/docu/README+/code-comments.md

 One other distinct and legitimate niche is [comment-driven development](https://en.wikipedia.org/wiki/Comment_programming)<sup><b>w</b></sup> (though it's more fun).

-Comments may be anchored theses for documentation if you can effectively support two-way updates.
+Comments may be anchored theses for documentation, if you can effectively support two-way updates.

 ### Commenting the code out

-Switching off code lines is a usual manipulation but committing one requires a comment at least that it was on purpose.
+Switching off code lines is a usual manipulation, but committing one requires a comment at least that it was on purpose.
 It might be just three slashes `///` or a team may decide on acronyms like:

 &nbsp; &nbsp; `///DEL` — delete after review\
 &nbsp; &nbsp; `///ALT` — alternative implementation \
-&nbsp;&nbsp;&nbsp;&nbsp;`///ERR` — doesn't work\
+&nbsp; &nbsp; `///ERR` — doesn't work\
-&nbsp;&nbsp;&nbsp;&nbsp;`///EXC` — causes an exception\
+&nbsp; &nbsp; `///EXC` — causes an exception\
-&nbsp;&nbsp;&nbsp;&nbsp;`///IDEA` — It was a fast sketch which one may simplify or elaborate\
+&nbsp; &nbsp; `///IDEA` — It was a fast sketch which one may simplify or elaborate\
-&nbsp;&nbsp;&nbsp;&nbsp;`///LOL` — i did it for lulz
+&nbsp; &nbsp; `///LOL` — i did it for lulz

 \___________\
- 🔚 🌘 2023-2025
+ 🔚 🌘 2023-2025 ..